Skyanne/Animate-To-Godot-Timeline/README.md

 This function, will parse the XML data into a dictionary which you can do whatever you like with.

-`ATTUtils.atlas_xml_to_timelines(xml_path, crop_buffer = Rect2(5, 5, 5, 10), animation_fps = int(24))`
+`ATTUtils.atlas_xml_to_timelines("XMLPATH")`

 This function will generate a dictionary containing the animation name and animation data.
+There are optional parameters such as

+`crop_buffer`

+which is a Rect2, and

+`animation_fps = int(24))`

+which is an integer.

 The crop buffer dictates the rect of the crop region.
 The animation FPS is self explanatory, it will set the  FPS of the animation.
 Accessing the animations is as simple as

 `var animations = ATTUtils.atlas_xml_to_timelines("XMLPATH")`